The heat modulated infinite dimensional Heston model and its numerical approximation: Existence, uniqueness and Sobolev regularity of the HEIDIH model

 \end{theorem} \begin{remark} In~\cite[Theorem~1]{JR12}, the regularity is restricted to $r < 2$.
 This is only due to the nonlinearities considered in \cite{JR12}, which are not present in our setting. \end{remark}

-By the Sobolev embedding theorem, we obtain from the Hölder estimate~\eqref{eq:holder-in-dot-h} that there is a constant $C < \infty$ such that for all $x \in \R^+$ and $t_1,t_2 \in [0,T]$, $\E[|Y(t_1,x)-Y(t_2,x)|^2] \le C |t_1-t_2|^{\min(1,r)}$ for all $r < \rho + 1/2$.
-If $r_W=0$, we therefore obtain that $Y(\cdot,x)$ is Hölder continuous with respect to the root mean squared norm with exponent essentially $1/4$.
-However, also for such relatively rough noise, the Hölder exponent can be seen to be essentially $1/2$ provided that Assumption~\ref{ass:noise-kernel}\ref{ass:noise-kernel-iv} is fulfilled.
+By the Sobolev embedding theorem, we obtain from the estimate~\eqref{eq:holder-in-dot-h} that there is a constant $C < \infty$ such that for all $x \in \R^+$ and $t_1,t_2 \in [0,T]$, $\E[|Y(t_1,x)-Y(t_2,x)|^2] \le C |t_1-t_2|^{\min(1,r)}$ for all $r < \rho + 1/2$.
+If $r_W=0$, we therefore obtain that $Y(\cdot,x)$ is H\"older continuous with respect to the root mean squared norm with exponent up to $1/4$.
+Similarly, $Y(t,\cdot)$ is H\"older continuous with exponent up to $1/2$.
+However, also for such relatively rough noise, the H\"older exponents can be improved, provided that Assumption~\ref{ass:noise-kernel}\ref{ass:noise-kernel-iv} is fulfilled.
 This we show in the next proposition.
 A concrete example of a covariance kernel in this setting includes a weighted Mat\'ern kernel with smoothness parameter $\nu$ close to $0$, see Remark~\ref{rem:matern}.
 For the proof, we recall that the semigroup associated with $-\cA$ has an explicit representation by the reflection method.
 Indeed, with $\Phi(x,t) = e^{-x^2/(4 a t)}/\sqrt{4 \pi a t}$, $x \in \R, t > 0$, denoting the heat kernel,

 for $v \in L^2(\R^+)$.
 The sign is positive for Neumann boundary conditions and negative for Dirichlet boundary conditions.
 This can be seen by the density of smooth functions with compact support in $L^2(\R^+)$.
 Alternatively, we may write